- My Experience With Church Planting

 - Other supplies like pens, name tags, etc.

 - Moreover, of course, the cart I suggested above.

 You may also want to equip it with a laptop computer so you can track attendance or gather new visitor information for follow up contact.

 Although your mobile church will probably not look like the one in this picture, you still need to take time to put it all together.

-After you have gathered all your supplies for your mobile church, make sure that everything can be packed up and placed in some type of protective container if possible.
+After you have gathered all your supplies for your mobile church, make sure that everything can be packed up and placed in some protective container if possible.

 You want your mobile church to be able to be boxed up and ready to be put in a trailer or pick up.
 Once again, this will save you time and heartache in the future.

-Well there you have it.
-I hope that my first hand experience in portable mobile churches has helped you get your mind around how you can put together a mobile church yourself.
-I think you will find that if you follow my advice you will have saved yourself thousands of dollars in equipment and thousands of man hours in setting up and tearing down your mobile church.
+Well, there you have it.
+I hope that my first-hand experience in portable mobile churches has helped you get your mind around how you can put together a mobile church yourself.
+I think you will find that if you follow my advice, you will have saved yourself thousands of dollars in equipment and thousands of staff hours in setting up and tearing down your mobile church.